 Multisensory means that you will teach a child to read through more than one of the senses.
-Because the child with a reading difficulty has problems with either visual processing or auditory processing or both, it is recommended that you teach reading by involving not only the visual and auditory senses, but also the use of touch and movement (kinesthetic).
-For example, to teach a child to discriminate between a ‘b’ and a ‘d’ – the majority of dyslexics experience confusion over the direction of ‘b’ and ‘d’ – the teacher might give the child a kinesthetic experience of the letter ‘b’ by getting the child to draw the letter really large on the carpet, and a tactile experience by getting him to make the letter out of clay.
+Because the child with a reading difficulty has problems with either visual processing or auditory processing or both, it is recommended that you teach reading by involving not only the visual and aural senses but also the use of touch and movement (kinaesthetic).
+For example, to teach a child to discriminate between a ‘b’ and a ‘d’ – the majority of dyslexics experience confusion over the direction of ‘b’ and ‘d’ – the teacher might give the child a kinaesthetic experience of the letter ‘b’ by getting the child to draw the letter really large on the carpet, and a tactile experience by getting them to make the letter out of clay.

 A commonly used ‘trick’ to remember the direction of ‘b’ and ‘d’ is to show the child the word “bed” on a card.

-Then ask him to hold his hands in front of the card, and, forming his first finger and thumb into a ring and pointing the other three fingers straight up, to mimic the shapes of the letters.
-Help him to sound out the word “bed” while noticing that ‘b’ and his left hand starts the word, whilst ‘d’ and his right hand finishes it.
+Then, ask them to hold their hands in front of the card and, forming their first finger and thumb into a ring and pointing the other three fingers straight up, mimic the shapes of the letters.
+Help them sound out the word “bed” while noticing that ‘b’ and their left hand start the word, while ‘d’ and their right hand finish it.

 While this method might work for some children who confuse ‘b’ and ‘d’, it is ineffective for most.
 There is a much more viable solution to the problem.